ooigooig/portfolio/_projects/nn_project.md

 In conclusion, the demo performs well, but the accuracy is approximately 70%.
 There is room for improvement in the model.

-1. Train more epochs to observe the result.✅
+1.Train more epochs to observe the result.✅

 <div class="row justify-content-sm-center">